This site will be decommissioned on December 31st 2024. After that date content will be available at techdocs.broadcom.com.

 • Disaster recovery with stretched storage freezes during the 'Change recovery site storage to writable' step

-When using Pure Storage storage arrays with unified configuration for stretched storage, if Site Recovery Manager on the protected site loses connection but the vCenter Server remains accessible, disaster recovery freezes during the 'Change recovery site storage to writable' step.
+When using Pure Storage storage arrays with unified configuration for stretched storage, if VMware Live Site Recovery on the protected site loses connection but the vCenter Server remains accessible, disaster recovery freezes during the 'Change recovery site storage to writable' step.
 This is related to the way Pure Storage SRA commands operate.

 Workaround: Navigate to the protected site and power off the virtual machines you are trying to recover.
 This unblocks the disaster recovery operation and all virtual machnies are successfully recovered.